Canada, British Columbia: Okanagan & Kettle Valley Railway Bike Tour

 Naramata Heritage Inn, Naramata

 15-minute transfer to Chute Lake.
 Ride downhill from Chute Lake to Naramata, to enjoy the switchbacks, tunnels, and remarkable lake vistas from the rail trail.
-If you choose to, the spectacular hiking on the rustic trails of Okanagan Mountain Provincial Park will take you into Wild Horse Canyon.
-This is rattlesnake country; we recommend you bring good hiking boots.
+This afternoon, ride along the lakeside to a small beach access for a dip, or spend the afternoon hiking on the rustic trails of Okanagan Mountain Provincial Park into Wild Horse Canyon.
+Extra optional afternoon activities can be found nearby: Horseback riding in Summerland, or kayak rentals in Penticton to paddle in the Okanagan Lake.
 BL

 Penticton, Skaha Meadows, and the vineyards of Oliver ~68km

 Ride along the Naramata Bench into Penticton.
 From Skaha Meadows golf course, just south of Penticton, ride on a combination of the Kettle Valley Railway and Green Lake Road.
-The views of Skaha Lake are gorgeous, and the swimming opportunities help keep you cool.
-Ride through the hills past glacial lakes on Green Lake Road, and descend to Oliver where your fabulous hotel awaits you.
-Enjoy an afternoon stroll through the vineyards or bike with ease to other wineries in the area.
+The views of Skaha Lake are gorgeous and the swimming opportunities help keep you cool.
+Ride through the hills past glacial lakes on Green Lake Road, and descend to Oliver.
+Enjoy an afternoon stroll or bike with ease to wineries in the area.
 BD.

 Winery Cycling loop; up to 40 km; Golden Mile hiking trail; 10km